petherin/architecturalkatas/hotdiggetydog/readme.md

 * Worldpay (FIS)
 * **SumUp - as we're using their card reader and SDK we might as well use them for the actual payment processing**
 * Shopify Payments

+See `SumUp Process` below for a possible sequence of events when a sale is made.

 #### Inventory Management